For training and technical assistance needs or questions, please email info@CARE-Act.org.

 System referrals are formal written requests on behalf of an individual that meets or is likely to meet CARE Act criteria submitted to county BH agencies from one of the following:

-• Misdemeanor proceedings for an individual determined incompetent to stand trial (MIST) upon a court finding that the defendant is ineligible for diversion.
+1. Misdemeanor proceedings for an individual determined incompetent to stand trial (MIST) upon a court finding that the defendant is ineligible for diversion.

-• Felony proceedings for an individual determined incompetent to stand trial (FIST) upon a court finding that the defendant is ineligible for diversion or diversion is terminated unsuccessfully.
+2. Felony proceedings for an individual determined incompetent to stand trial (FIST) upon a court finding that the defendant is ineligible for diversion or diversion is terminated unsuccessfully.

-• Assisted Outpatient Treatment (AOT) proceedings.
+3. Assisted Outpatient Treatment (AOT) proceedings.

 The intent is to capture outcomes of individuals referred from key system partners to ensure they are appropriately linked to BH services and supports.

 Trial courts report their data directly to the Judicial Council (JC), who in turn submits aggregated data to DHCS.
-JC is required to report aggregated data to DHCS per statute.

 Additionally, AB 102 requires the Legal Services Trust Fund Commission (LSTFC) at the State Bar of California to collect outcome data from each county’s public defender office, qualified legal services projects (QLSP), and support centers.

 Counties do not need to provide an ROI to DHCS for the purposes of CARE Act reporting.
-When working with the courts, please reference California (W&I Code) section 5977.4, which clarifies how county BH agencies may obtain and disclose SUD patient records, and consult with your county counsel on the need to obtain an ROI.
+When working with the courts, please reference California (W&I Code) section 5977.4, which clarifies how county BH agencies may obtain and disclose SUD patient records and consult with your county counsel on the need to obtain an ROI.

 Data metrics identified in W&I Code sections 5985 and 5986 for the Annual Report and Independent Evaluation will be shared in accordance with the DHCS Public Reporting Guidelines to maintain privacy and security.